 WAKE UP THE GORGE: Our springtime event offers two heats of 1000 meters in two lanes around one buoy at 500 meters.
 Each team's time total will result in awards for 1st, 2nd and 3rd place in the various categories. (see details)

-Our teams practice regularly for fitness, recreation and race preparations; the practice schedule is updated on a monthly basis.
+BOAT USAGE: Our teams practice regularly for fitness, recreation and race preparations.
+The practice schedule is updated on a monthly basis.
 Changes to the schedule may be requested by contacting the Scheduler.

-To learn more about outrigging opportunities at VCKC, please contact the Outrigger Program Director
+To learn more about Outrigger Program opportunities at VCKC, please contact the Outrigger Program Director